Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

     - Understanding the various configuration options for your HPC setup can be an initial hurdle
     - Monitoring job progress is more challenging and less detailed than other solutions

+=== "Dask"

+    [Dask](https://www.dask.org/) is a popular parallel computing library for Python.
+We use [Dask Delayed](https://docs.dask.org/en/stable/delayed.html) for lazy function execution and [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/) for execution on HPC machines.

 === "Covalent"

     [Covalent](https://github.com/AgnostiqHQ/covalent/) is a workflow management solution from the company [Agnostiq](https://agnostiq.ai/).